nemerosa/versioning/README.md

 }
 ```

-The branches are read from under the `branches/` folder and the branch type is parsed
+The branches are read from under the `branches/` folder, and the branch type is parsed
 using '-' as a separator.
 The table below gives some examples for Subversion based branches: